What is Diabetes?

 - Excessive eating: If the body is able, it will secrete more insulin in order to try to manage the excessive blood sugar levels.
 Moreover, the body is resistant to the action of insulin in type 2 diabetes.
 One of the functions of insulin is to stimulate hunger.
 Therefore, higher insulin levels lead to increased hunger.
 Despite increased caloric intake, the person may gain very little weight and may even lose weight.

 - Poor wound healing: High blood sugar levels prevent white blood cells, which are important in defending the body against bacteria and also in cleaning up dead tissue and cells, from functioning normally.
 When these cells do not function properly, wounds take much longer to heal and become infected more frequently.
 Long-standing diabetes also is associated with thickening of blood vessels, which prevents good circulation, including the delivery of enough oxygen and other nutrients to body tissues.

 - Infections: Certain infections, such as frequent yeast infections of the genitals, skin infections, and frequent urinary tract infections, may result from suppression of the immune system by diabetes and by the presence of glucose in the tissues, which allow bacteria to grow.
 These infections can also be an indicator of poor blood sugar control in a person known to have diabetes.

 - Altered mental status: Agitation, unexplained irritability, inattention, extreme lethargy, or confusion can all be signs of very high blood sugar, ketoacidosis, hyperosmolar hyperglycemia nonketotic syndrome, or hypoglycemia (low sugar).
 Thus, any of these merit the immediate attention of a medical professional.
-Call your health care professional or 911.
+Call your health care professional.